Chat Now+-

 Skip to main content Skip to main menu Skip to search box

-Through our investments in cold-resistant technology and the diligent preventative maintenance we perform, our wind turbines are well-prepared to provide our customers with safe, clean and reliable energy even during Midwest winters.
+There are many factors to consider when it comes to our wind turbines operating in the freezing cold, but ultimately, it all comes down to one thing: preparation.
+Through our investments in cold-resistant technology and diligent preventive maintenance, our wind turbines are well-prepared to provide our customers with safe, clean and reliable energy, even during harsh Midwest winters.

 Investing in extra protection